O.K. John: Barito Putera

 In 2020, O.K.
 John signed a contract with Indonesian Liga 1 club Barito Putera.
 He made his league debut on 29 February 2020 in a match against Madura United at the Gelora Ratu Pamelingan Stadium, Pamekasan.
 John made 2 league appearances and did not score a goal for Barito Putera.

 PSMS Medan

 He was signed for PSMS Medan to play in the Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persik Kediri

 In 2021, O.K.
 John signed a contract with Indonesian club Persik Kediri to play in Liga 1 in the 2021 season.
 He made his league debut on 27 August 2021, in a 1–0 loss against Bali United at the Gelora Bung Karno Stadium, Jakarta.
 John made 6 league appearances and did not score a goal for Persik Kediri.

 RANS Nusantara

 O.K.
-John was signed for RANS Nusantara to play in Liga 1 in the 2022–23 season.
+John signed for RANS Nusantara to play in the 2022–23 Liga 1 season.
 He made his league debut on 23 July 2022 in a match against PSIS Semarang at the Jatidiri Stadium, Semarang.

+Personal life

+In 2018, John was naturalised as an Indonesian citizen, allowing him to register as an Indonesian national in Liga 1.